BSN Track Overview

 The Baccalaureate nursing program is a four year course of study leading to a Bachelor of Science in Nursing (BSN) degree.
 Graduates are eligible to apply for the national licensing examination (NCLEX) to become a registered nurse (RN).

-The largest program in the Nursing Department.
+The largest program in the School of Nursing.
 This program consists of one year prerequisite courses and three years of professional nursing courses.
 As a student in the professional courses, you are exposed to a variety of clinical settings such as acute and long term care, pediatrics, public health, emergency room, critical care, labor and delivery as well as mental health.